marcusrprojects/moderate_habits/README.md

     * Once ready, **check the `set habits` checkbox** (H3).
     * Confirm "Yes" when prompted.
 8. **Start Tracking!** The sheet will switch to Challenge Mode.
+9. **(Recommended) Set Daily Reset Time:** Go to **Moderate Habits Settings > Setup Daily Reset Trigger**.
+Click it.
+This ensures the daily reset happens at the time specified in your settings (or the default).
+You may need to grant permissions again if this is the first time running it.
+You should run this again *any time* you change the `resetHour` setting during a challenge reset.

 ## 💡 Usage Guide